 Don't: Leave the house in disarray.

-Tidy people come home to a clean home.
-About five minutes before it’s time for her kids to leave for school each morning, Gill asks them to put their dishes, LEGO or art supplies away.
+How does one professional organizer manage to keep a house clean?
+About five minutes before it’s time for her kids to leave for school each morning, Gill asks everyone to put their dishes, LEGO or art supplies away.
 This little time investment has a huge overall impact on clutter she says, and this way they never come home to a messy house.

 Don’t: Threaten reluctant organizers.

-Instead, tidy parents simply entice with ice cream.
+The old saying, "You catch more bees with honey" applies to kids when you need them to tackle some not-so-fun chores.
+So why not entice those little busy bodies with ice cream?
 Gill suggests the cheerful tone of a preschool teacher to present the news that it’s time to clean up.
 Try it like this: “Let’s hurry up and get this done so we can go have ice cream.”
 Kids love ice cream, but the cherry on top for parents is a clean, clutter-free and organized home.